 - major settings supporting people's decision to be active "at home, at work and at play"—home, work, school, sport and recreation system, health care system;

-- all segments of society being more active—children, women and men, older adults, low-income earners, aboriginals;
+- all segments of society being more active—children, women and men, older adults, low-income earners, aboriginal peoples, new Canadians.

-For this vision to come true, individual Canadians must take charge of their own health, and society must support individual effort—through supportive workplaces, schools, and communities.
-The population has made considerable strides in increasing discretionary physical activity.
-Now we clearly need to place more emphasis on environmental change than we have up until now.
-Governments at all levels have an important role to play in this respect.
+For this vision to come true, individual Canadians must take charge of their own health, and society must support individual effort—through supportive, workplaces, schools, and communities.

 On the research front, we will endeavour to